gushilabs/train-kokoro-encoder-styletts2/README.md

 An experimental open-source attempt to retrain the missing **Kokoro TTS** encoders using a modified **StyleTTS2** framework to enable custom voice cloning.

 ## 📌 Project Purpose
-While Kokoro TTS is built on the StyleTTS2 architecture, the official public release only included the decoder weights.
-This repository is an empirical effort to reconstruct and retrain the missing style and text encoders.
+While Kokoro TTS is based on StyleTTS2, its official release only included the decoder weights.
+This project is an experimental attempt to retrain the missing encoders to explore custom voice cloning and generate new voice packs.

->  The training pipeline successfully runs, but initial audio synthesis results are sub-optimal.
-The current hypothesis is that independently training the encoders without the decoders might be insufficient, and joint training is likely required.
-This is open-sourced to share findings.
+##  Current State
+The training pipeline runs successfully, but initial zero-shot voice cloning results are sub-optimal.
+According to the original author of Kokoro TTS, high-quality voice cloning may not be achievable under these conditions due to limited training data and time.

+However, the pipeline has successfully trained a voice pack encoder.
+The resulting voice packs are fully functional and compatible with the official Kokoro V1 release model.
+This repository is open-sourced to share these findings and artifacts with the community.

 ## 🙏 Background & Credits
 Initially, I attempted to use the vanilla [StyleTTS2](https://github.com/yl4579/StyleTTS2) training code to train the Kokoro encoders, but the codebase crashed frequently during adaptation.